NipunShrivats/CakeShop-TBI/README.md

 //3.
 Use
 I have not used the traditional HTML files for managing my code by using handlebars instead.
-"handlebars" aka "hbs" makes it easier to manage the code without the using react.
+"handlebars" aka "hbs" making it easier to manage the code without using react.